-Many people don’t have the exact idea of who a shipper is.
+Many people don’t have the exact idea of who an international shipper is.
 Have you also got this question in your mind?

 Hence, we can conclude that the shipper has the whole responsibility from the time the goods are handled until the time they are delivered to the final point of contact.
 While doing this process, the shipper needs to go through various sub-processes which comprise of the loading of the goods, taking care of various laws like customs, excise, dispatching of your cargo and many more…

 Recommended Read: Know what actually Freight Forwarders do and How Freight Forwarders help Customers in Shipping?

 The 10 essential things that every international shipper must know can be understood by the bullets below:

 It is one of the most complicated processes while shipping the goods internationally.
 Usually, proper paperwork is required for the country from where the cargo is being shipped and to the country where the cargo will be delivered.
 The customs fee is a part of the shipping only which is levied by the customs department of that particular country.
 The value of the amount charged by the department depends upon the value of the product and the country where the product is going to be delivered.
 Hence the shipper must know the rates of the customs before shipping the product.

 It is the cost that comprises of the shipment fee and the other freight taxes which are charged on the goods to be delivered.
 The shipper has the responsibility to give the best possible price to the customers by negotiating with various shipping companies because these prices vary from company to company.
 Demurrage is also a kind of fee which is charged if the containers which are imported are not picked up on time.

 Recommended Read: 5 steps to getting an Ideal Freight Forwarder for your company